Phat Watts: Tulane

-Watts committed to play at Tulane for the 2020 season on June 7, 2019, and signed a letter of intent in December of the same year.
+Watts committed to play at Tulane University for the 2020 season on June 7, 2019, and signed a letter of intent in December of the same year.
 Watts would play all 12 games for the next two years before suffering an ACL tear in the second game of the 2022 season, and would take a medical redshirt year.
 Watts was named to Jim Weber's All-Name College Football Team in 2021 and 2023.